razan-k2002/ai-logistics-delivery-system/README.md

 # AI-Driven Logistics & Delivery Management System

 ## Overview
-This project is a master's-level system designed to optimize last-mile delivery using AI-based decision support tools.
+This project is a system designed to optimize last-mile delivery using AI-based decision support tools.

 ## Roles
 - Customer